Squamous cell carcinoma is a form of skin cancer. It is the second most common form of skin cancer.

 Areas of skin that are damaged have a higher risk of cancer.
 Skin that is regularly exposed to the sun is more likely to develop skin cancer.
 Squamous cell carcinoma may also develop in skin that has scars, burns, or exposure to chemicals or radiation.

-Factors that increase your risk of developing squamous cell carcinoma include: History of radiation or ultraviolet light treatment
+Factors that may increase your chance of developing squamous cell carcinoma include: History of radiation or ultraviolet light treatment

 , freckling, or long periods of sun exposure

-A personal history of skin cancerA family history of skin cancerBlonde or red hairBlue or green eyesFair skin that rarely tansTreatment that suppresses the immune system, such as such as having an organ transplantFrequent use of tanning bedsExposure to cancer causing chemical such as arsenic, tar, or some insecticidesBeing a smokerPast infection with human papillomavirus (HPV)
+A personal history of skin cancerA family history of skin cancerBlonde or red hairBlue or green eyesFair skin that rarely tansTreatments or medications that suppress the immune systemFrequent use of tanning bedsExposure to cancer causing chemical such as arsenic, tar, or some insecticidesSmokingPast infection with human papillomavirus (HPV)

 Symptoms include: A raised red patch that is scaly or roughA raised patch of skin that may appear to have horn-like rough edgesIn color, the patch may be reddish, pink, flesh-colored, or reddish-brownA long-standing sore that will not heal with simple at-home treatment